-Mirador de Santa Ana
+1. Mirador de Santa Ana

-This is a viewpoint with a spectacular view of Cusco located in the Plaza de Santa Ana.
-It is located north of the city, about a 20-minute walk from the Plaza de Armas, keep in mind that it is all uphill and the 3,400msnm take their toll so taking a taxi and walking down may not be a bad idea.
+This is a viewpoint with a spectacular view of Cusco.
+Mirador de Santa Ana is located north of the city, about a 20-minute walk from the main square of Cusco.
+Keep in mind that it is all uphill and the 3,400 meters above sea level take their toll so taking a taxi and walking down may not be a bad idea.

 From this viewpoint you can see the main square, the ascent to the Cristo Blanco and the view of the snowy Ausangate on a clear day.
-Take advantage of your visit to this viewpoint to take some photos at the Arco de Santa Ana that is located on the Santa Ana highway which connects the viewpoint with the center of the City.
+Take advantage of your visit to this viewpoint and take some photos at the Arco de Santa Ana that is located on the Santa Ana highway which connects the viewpoint with the center of the City.

-Mirador de San Cristobal
+2. Mirador de San Cristobal

-Mirador del Cristo Blanco
+3. Mirador del Cristo Blanco

-Unfortunately, many ladies take advantage of the fact that this is a very touristy point to approach with goats and llamas in disguise and charge “the will” to take a photo with them.
-We ask and encourage you not to participate in these types of activities that involve covert animal exploitation.
-Yes, it is a way of making a living, but in Peru you will see a lot of people making a living in different and ingenious ways without using animals, so better collaborate with them.
+This viewpoint has the best panoramic view of the entire city and is crowned by a huge white Christ reminiscent of Brazil’s Christ the Redeemer.
+Unfortunately, some people take advantage of the fact that this is a very touristy point to approach with goats and llamas and charge to take a photo with them.
+We ask and encourage you not to participate in these types of activities that involve animal exploitation.
+Yes, it is a way of making a living, but in Peru you will see a lot of people making a living in different and ingenious ways without using animals.

-Mirador del Inca Pachacutec
+4. Mirador del Inca Pachacutec

-In the oval of Pachacútec, to the south of the city, there is a stone tower that supports a bronze statue.
+If you have bought the Cusco tourist ticket you can visit this curious viewpoint located on top of a monument.
+If you are in the area take advantage of that and visit this place, it is beautiful.
+The oval of Pachacutec is located in the south of the city.
+It is a stone tower that supports a bronze statue.
 Inside this tower there is a museum and on the top floor is the viewpoint.

-Mirador de San Blas
+5. Mirador de San Blas